aws/sagemaker-scikit-learn-extension/src/sagemaker_sklearn_extension/contrib/taei/README.md

 ```

 ### Vanilla autoencoder + SMOTE
-We start with and example of wrapping SMOTE with a vanilla autoencoder
+We start with an example of wrapping SMOTE with a vanilla autoencoder
 ```python
 from imblearn.over_sampling import SMOTE from sagemaker_sklearn_extension.contrib.taei import LatentSpaceOversampler, AE